AlexandreBonneau/devSnaps/README.md

 ## Work in progress

 Since this is a work in progress, the features for now are pretty bare but the roadmap for the near future includes adding the following ones:
+- [ ] Allows the users to login with their email or their username
 - [ ] Add the 'Hot snaps' page showing the latest public snaps with the most views recently
 - [ ] Add the home page with the global data about snaps, hand picked one, etc.
 - [ ] Add the documentation page